tjakubo/TTS_lib/Hotkey/README.md

 Multiple functions can be bound to the same combination, they are never replaced (can be used safely from many modules).
 Hotkey presses are ignored for spectators.

-*Warning:* This library utilizes default scriting button events.
+*Warning:* This library utilizes default scripting button events.
 If you redefine them between code inclusion and ``Hotkey.Bind`` call, it will silently break.
 Don't do this or use the EventSub library for sane event hook management.

 **Access table:** ``Hotkey``